-Feast on the Farm is Stewardship Partners’ highlight event of the year, where we celebrate our land, our farms and the restoration work that we proudly do in partnership with landowners around the Puget Sound.
-The farm dinner celebrates our landowner partners by demonstrating for guests how Puget Sound farmers are growing healthy food while also embracing environmental stewardship on their land.
+Feast on the Farm is Stewardship Partners’ highlight event of the year, where we celebrate our land, our farms and the restoration work that we proudly do in partnership with people around the Puget Sound.
+The farm dinner celebrates our partners by demonstrating for guests how Puget Sound farmers are growing healthy food while also embracing environmental stewardship on their land.

 Learn more about the farms we partner with and how you can support them.
 The feast is at a different location each year.